ReptilePvP/Snap2Sell/README.md

 ## Project Overview

-Snap2Cash is a powerful web application designed to bridge the gap between the physical and digital worlds.
-In a world where we are constantly interacting with visual information, Snap2Cash provides a seamless solution to capture, analyze, and extract value from images.
+Snap2Sell is a cutting-edge web application designed to bridge the gap between the physical and digital worlds through advanced AI-powered image analysis.
+In today's visual-centric world, Snap2Sell provides a seamless solution to capture, analyze, and extract valuable insights from images.

-The core problem this project solves is the inefficiency and manual effort required to digitize and understand visual data.
-Whether you're a reseller trying to quickly assess an item's value, a professional needing to digitize receipts, or a curious individual wanting to learn more about an object, Snap2Cash streamlines this process into a few simple clicks.
-Our goal is to save you time and effort by turning your visual information into actionable, structured data.
+The core problem this project solves is the inefficiency and manual effort required to understand and value visual information.
+Whether you're a reseller assessing item value, a collector researching artifacts, or simply curious about objects around you, Snap2Sell streamlines this process into intuitive interactions.
+Our mission is to transform visual information into actionable, structured data that saves time and provides valuable insights.

 ## Key Features

-*   **Effortless Image Upload:** A simple and intuitive interface for uploading images from your device.
-*   **Multiple Analysis Services:** Integration with powerful APIs like Google Gemini and SerpAPI to provide rich and diverse analysis, from product identification to web search results.
-*   **Secure Cloud Storage:** All uploaded images are securely stored in Supabase Storage, ensuring your data is safe and always accessible.
-*   **User Authentication:** Secure user accounts powered by Supabase to manage your history and saved analyses.
-*   **Dashboard & History:** A personalized dashboard to view your past analyses and track your activity.
+*   **🔍 Multi-Provider Analysis:** Integration with four powerful analysis engines:
+    - **Gemini AI:** Advanced AI analysis with detailed valuation
+    - **SerpAPI:** Google Lens technology for comprehensive web search
+    - **SearchAPI:** Visual search for market data and comparable listings
+    - **OpenLens:** Custom Google Lens + AI analysis with web scraping
-*   **Cross-Platform:** Available as both a web application and mobile app (React Native/Expo).
+*   **📱 Cross-Platform Support:** Available as both web application and mobile app
+*   **🔐 Secure Authentication:** User accounts powered by Supabase with JWT tokens
+*   **☁️ Cloud Storage:** Secure image storage with Supabase Storage
+*   **📊 Analytics Dashboard:** View analysis history and track activity
+*   **🎯 Smart Results:** Structured data with titles, descriptions, valuations, and insights
+*   **🔄 Real-time Processing:** Live progress indicators and background processing

 ## Live Demo / Screenshots